 - In a large skillet, saute onion and green pepper in butter until tender.
 Add the tomatoes, mushrooms, olives, oregano and, if desired, ground beef.
 Simmer, uncovered, for 10 minutes.

-- Place half of the spaghetti in a greased 13-in. x 9-in. baking dish.
-Layer with half of the vegetable mixture and 1 cup of cheddar cheese.
+- Place half of the spaghetti in a greased 13x9-in. baking dish.
+Layer with half of the vegetable mixture and 1 cup cheddar cheese.
 Repeat layers.

 - In a small bowl, combine soup and water until smooth; pour over casserole.
 Sprinkle with Parmesan cheese.
 Bake, uncovered, at 350° for 30-35 minutes or until heated through.
 Yield: 12 servings.

 Enjoy this recipe with a full-bodied red wine such as Cabernet Sauvignon, Merlot or Syrah.